open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 | Supported pipeline types | metrics, logs, traces |
 | Distributions            | [core], [contrib]     |

+For OTTL conditions configuration see [OTTL](#ottl).
+**All other configuration options have been deprecated and will be removed in 0.74.0.**
+For all other options, continue reading.

 The filter processor can be configured to include or exclude:

 - Logs, based on OTTL conditions or resource attributes using the `strict` or `regexp` match types